 Some typical commands and their effects follow.
 You might issue a command other than one described here.
 If you do so, the GM determines how the target behaves.
 If the target can’t follow your command, the spell ends.

 Approach.
 On its turn, the creature must use its speed to move toward you by the shortest and most direct route, and can’t willingly move away from you on during its turn.

 Drop.
 The creature immediately drops whatever it is holding at its feet.

-When a creature tries to interact with an object in a space occupied by a hostile creature it must use an action to make an Acrobatics or Brawn (its choice) check contested by the hostile creature’s Acrobatics or Brawn check (its choice).
+When a creature tries to interact with an object in a space occupied by a hostile creature it must use an action to make a Brawn or Nimbleness (its choice) check contested by the hostile creature’s Brawn or Nimbleness check (its choice).
 If the creature attempting to interact with the object wins the contest, it can interact with the object.

 Flee.
 On its turn, the creature must use its speed to move away from you by the shortest and most direct route, and can’t willingly move toward you on during its turn.

 Halt.
 On its turn, the creature can’t willingly move.
 A flying creature stays aloft, provided that it is able to do so.
 If it must move to stay aloft, it flies the minimum distance needed to remain in the air.